 You can have a nice and warm bed with plenty of insulation inside your rig but if all your fluids freeze, you’re in big trouble.
 While frozen water might seem like the most obvious concern, diesel fuel can begin to gel at around 10 to 15 degrees Fahrenheit at which point you have BIG problems.

-For a Class C rig to be considered winter-ready it absolutely has to have heated tanks.
+For a Class C rig to be considered winter-ready, it absolutely has to have heated tanks.
 Our number one pick, the Jayco Redhawk comes with standard 12V tank heaters but depending on where you’re camping you might need even more.

-It’s also important to remember that there’s more to protect than just the tanks.
-The actual pipes and plumbing that move fluids are just as important and often represent a weak point that can easily freeze.
 So if you’re looking at an arctic package or just trying to get your rig winter-ready on your own make sure you have no weak points in your fluid system.
 I highly recommend that you test this well before you go on your first winter camping trip.

 Get Additional Heat Sources